eiziiaizii1/CustomizingTheChess8x8Board/README.md

 # CustomizingTheChess8x8Board
+(1st term, programming course assignment)

-Rule is not to use arrays and more complex things.
+Rule: do not to use arrays and more complex things.